pradhp1999/dhruva/config/README.md

 - [meet-app-charts](https://sqbu-github.cisco.com/WebexPlatform/meet-apps-charts) - This repo has the helm chart.
   A `requirements.yaml` file in `dhruva`'s folder tells it to get the configs from `dhruva/config` and merge it with variables present in `int-app-clusters`.

+## Roadmap

+- Some kind of linting/verification is required.
+Errors need to be caught before merge.